 Reopen <LabVIEW 2015>\examples\TBD Examples\RT Temperature Controller\SimulatedSystem.pcfg and then to go File >> Save As… to make a copy of the configuration.
 For simplicity, save it in the same location but call it SimulatedSystemCustomControl.pcfg.

-Now, right click on Standard Engine (Simulation) and select Add >> YourControllerModule.
+Now, right click on Standard Engine (Simulation) and select Add >> Other >> YourControllerModule.
 Then, select this new module from the tree.

 For each processing parameter tag, right click on the column “Mapped to System Tag” and configure the channel to be mapped to the appropriate system tag.
 You can look at “Temperature Controller Logic” to identify the correct mapping, which looks like this: